-Just like it says, you can assign yourself a chunk to transcribe the content yourself or just be part of the process and get it done quicker.
+Just like it says, you can assign yourself a chunk to transcribe.
+This allows you to be part of the process and get the transcription done quicker.

-Once you've assigned yourself a link, it will automatically open the Crowdscriber subtitle editor.
-You also will receive an email with the link.
+Once you've assigned yourself a chunk, it will automatically open the Crowdscriber subtitle editor.
+You also will receive an email with a link to your chunk.

 If you don't want to start transcribing right away, you can always get back to the link in the Assigned section, or click the link in your email.
 Just pay attention to the expiration time.
 You have 12 hours to complete a two-minute chunk.

 Once you've generated the links, where can you find them to send out again?
 Just head to Content » Active and there you will find all your videos that are still actively being transcribed.